 - Server-side rendering can be slower for complex UIs.

-- Caching mechanisms improve performance, but it may not match React's real-time updates.
+- Caching mechanisms improve performance, but they may not match React's real-time updates.

 React